 Frozen Broth Treats

-If your dog hasn’t got a sweet tooth, then you can also freeze savory foods like chicken or beef broth to create delicious treats that they can devour during the day or munch on during the warm evening.
-Freezing leftover broth is also a great way to use up leftovers and make sure that nothing goes to waste.
-Make sure that the broth doesn’t have any additional flavorings, such as garlic, as this can be harmful to your pup and make the treat taste nasty.
+If your dog hasn’t got a sweet tooth, you can also freeze savory foods like chicken or beef broth to create delicious treats that they can devour during the day or munch on during the warm evening.
+Freezing leftover broth is also a great way to use up leftovers and ensure that nothing goes to waste.
+Ensure that the broth doesn’t have any additional flavorings, such as garlic, as this can be harmful to your pup and make the treat taste nasty.

 Freeze Peanut Butter Into A Toy

 Toys with holes in them are a great way to keep your precious pet occupied while you’re busy having fun.
 Many dog owners fill these holes with peanut butter to give their dog something tasty to eat and keep them occupied.
 In the summer, you could try freezing your toy with the peanut butter inside it to create a refreshing treat that your dog adores and that keeps them busy if you have to go out without them.

 Dip Apple Slices In Peanut Butter

 For a quick and easy treat that’s great for when you’re on the go, dip slices of apple into peanut butter and then pop them in the freezer for a few hours.
-The peanut butter will harden, and the treat will be a delicious snack that you can take everywhere.
+The peanut butter will harden, and the treatment will be a delicious snack that you can take everywhere.
 Pop a few into a ziplock bag or a container when you head down the park with your dog, or, if they’re a therapy dog, use them when you’re at the facilities you visit.
 You could also try using other fruits, such as slices of melon or chunks of banana.

 Make Them An Ice Cream Sundae- Without The Cream!